 He held drawing classes in his home for U3A, volunteered his time with the Rockhampton Historical Society and worshipped for more than 40 years at the Denham St Church of Christ in a building he helped convert from a bakery.

 He drove a 1957 Chevrolet for almost 40 years, went to TAFE in his 70s and learnt to type so that he could use a computer on which he wrote prolifically of his time in the air force, his life experiences and his family.

 Last year Mr Coker self-published a book titled Dear Mother which was based on letters his mother kept from his service years that went undiscovered at the family home for four decades.

 For many years, he led the Warripari Scout Group at West Rockhampton under the name Cuscus, a marsupial he encountered in PNG.

 Mr Coker is survived by older brother Roy, three children - Marj, Ian and Judy - seven grandchildren and seven great-grandchildren.

-- written by his great nephew Warren Nunn based on information from the family.
+- written by his great nephew Warren Nunn with the help of his family.